An infusion of vodka, hazelnuts, and brandy, this homemade liquor is super easy. It just takes time until the flavor comes through.

-I learned since I started blogging that I'm not alone in any of my little or not-so-little obsessions, quirks, or whatever.
-Isn't it nice to feel accepted after all?
+One thing I learned since I started blogging is that I'm not alone in any of my little or not-so-little obsessions, quirks or whatever.

-A few months ago I discovered that if you put vodka in a glass bottle, then you can add so many different things, wait weeks or a few months and have anything from raspberry liqueur, vanilla extract, amaretto, you name it.
+A few months ago I discovered that if you put vodka in a glass bottle, you can add so many different things, wait weeks or a few months and have anything from raspberry liqueur to vanilla extract, amaretto, you name it.

-And I poured it back into my beloved empty Frangelico bottle.
+Though it's not exactly like the original thing, my beloved Frangelico liqueur, I did pour it back into my beloved empty Frangelico bottle.
 Because it's also so pretty, I couldn't just throw it away.Print

 - ½ pound 2 cups raw hazelnuts with skins, roughly chopped